 Triggers act as an initiator that starts a journey whenever an event occurs.
-In simple terms, it's like a waiter coming to you asking for a food order.
-Once received, they report it to a chef.
-Classifying the example in technical terms, a waiter is a trigger, the food order is an event that occurred, and reporting to a chef is a kick start of a journey.
+In simple terms, it's like a waiter asking for a food order.
+Once received, he reports it to a chef.
+Classifying the above example in technical terms, a waiter is a trigger, the food order is an event that occurred, and reporting to a chef is a kick start of a journey.

 Let's consider an example to dig deeper.
 "Whenever you send a message on the Facebook page via Facebook messenger, the content of the message will get sent to your email".
 Here, whenever you send a message on the Facebook Page via Facebook messenger is the event we have defined.
 So, our Facebook messenger trigger will keep checking for the message, and as soon as an event occurs, the trigger will fire off the journey and send the message content on email.

 Depending on the Quickwork APIs available, there are two types of triggers that keep monitoring the events.
 The first type of trigger keeps a real-time check, called webhook or real-time triggers.
 The other set of triggers keep polling the app at a definite time interval and then fires off the data in a batch.
 These are called polling triggers.

 Let's take a look at this diagram and understand the trigger mechanism:

 As we have already discussed, we have two types of triggers that capture the data and send you the notification depending on their nature of execution.
 Let's study them in detail.

 Real-time triggers are continuously executing in the back-end to look for the arriving data.
 As soon as the data arrives, real-time triggers send the notification at a quick glance as per the defined event.
 This trigger supports the asynchronous notification mechanism, which means there is no fixed time slot for the notification message to occur.
 It entirely depends on the occurrence of the specified trigger event.